 Trichomoniasis (trick-o-moe-NYE-ah-sis), is one of the most common sexually transmitted infections (STI).
 It is caused by a parasite called Trichomonas vaginalis.
 The infection can happen to both men and women.
 It is passed during sexual contact with an infected person.
+If a pregnant woman has Trichomoniasis, it can cause problems with the pregnancy.

 Some males have a slight mucus-like discharge from the penis and slight pain or burning when they urinate.
 Most males have no symptoms but they may carry the germs and can pass them to their partner during sexual contact.